-- The dbed ckptumount command is used to unmount a mounted Storage Checkpoint from the file system namespace.
+- Prerequisites You must be logged on as the database administrator. - The dbed\ckptumount command is used to unmount a mounted Storage Checkpoint from the file system namespace.
 Mounted Storage Checkpoints appear as any other file system on the machine and can be accessed using all normal file system based commands.
 When mounted Storage Checkpoints are not required, they can be unmounted. - See the dbed ckptumount(1M) manual page for more information.